Exploring how religion shapes our world

 Jeffrey C. Pugh is Maude Sharpe Powell Professor of Religious Studies.
 His most recent book is Religionless Christianity: Dietrich Bonhoeffer in Troubled Times, released in 2009.
 He teaches courses in religion and science, and religion and politics.

-Pamela D. Winfield, assistant professor, teaches Asian thought and culture, religion and art, and comparative mysticism.
+Pamela D. Winfield, associate professor, teaches Asian thought and culture, religion and art, and comparative mysticism.
 She researches Japanese Buddhist art and doctrine, and co-chairs the Sacred Space in Asia Group at the American Academy of Religion.

 Graduate study and career options